Trudeau and Guilbeault must counter lies about 'Orwellian media control'

 Joly flamed out.
 She made no friends in her own province when she promoted a bad deal with Netflix.
 The deal was supposed to assure Netflix would invest in Canadian productions, but included no guarantee that any of the films or TV series would be in French.
 When challenged, Joly resorted to a completely irrelevant non sequitur.
 She talked -- in a bizarre fashion -- about all the Quebec directors who had made it big in Hollywood.
 Those directors made it big by working, in English, on American movies.
 It was a bad moment from which Joly never recovered.
 And so, Trudeau shuffled her out of the heritage portfolio and named another Montreal MP, Pablo Rodriguez, to the job.

 During his short tenure, the new minister seemed to be able to navigate the choppy waters of this portfolio with skill.
-However, in a minority parliament the Liberal brains' trust decided they needed the veteran MP's steady hand and experience as House leader.
+However, in a minority Parliament the Liberal brains' trust decided they needed the veteran MP's steady hand and experience as House leader.
 The other potential candidate for that crucial role was Ralph Goodale, who lost his seat in the 2019 election.

 And so, the PM decided to give the job of overseeing and regulating everything from national museums to the CBC to Guilbeault, an MP Trudeau had recruited only a few months earlier to be a star candidate in the Montreal riding of Laurier-Sainte-Marie.